 September 17, 2019

-Central College, a private institution in Pella, Iowa, has launched a first-in-the-state tuition pricing strategy, trading the high tuition/high discount model for one transparent price point.
+Central College, a private institution in Pella, Iowa, has launched a first-in-the-state tuition price reset strategy, trading the high tuition/high discount model for one transparent price point.

 In this week’s podcast, Eric Sickler and Mariah Obiedzinski discuss how six years of strategic planning—led by Central College president Mark Putnam and in collaboration with Stamats and Thorburn—culminated in this bold, innovative strategy.
 Listen now.